Stanford-Online/js-input-samples/qualtrics_grader/README.md

 - `qualtrics_grader.js`: the javascript file that does the majority of the work.
 You should not need to change this.
 - `qualtrics_grader.html`: the HTML file that will be iframed into the page.
 You should not need to change this.
 - `qualtrics_grader.xml`: the XML used to create the problem within Studio.
 You will need to write a prompt, insert your survey URL, and decide whether resetting is allowed.
-- `qualtrics.js`: This is the js code to insert into each Qualtrics page.
+- `qualtrics.js`: This is the js code for the first grading option above.
+- `new_qualtrics_script.js`: js for the second grading option.